daveseah/daveseah.github.io/bulletin/001-work.md

 I have a good working relationship with Inquirium and Dr. Loh. developing realtime software.
 Most recently, we have been working on a series of National Science Foundation-funded grant work.

-While Ben and I are pretty experienced with computer graphics, we know we don't know everything, and could benefit from knowledgeable people to help us develop more capable systems.
-We adopted Javascript as one of our new platforms in 2013, and would love to find knowledgeable people to develop with!
+While Ben and I are pretty experienced with computer graphics going back to the 1980s, there is a LOT of technology to keep up with.
+We adopted Javascript as one of our new platforms in 2013, and would love to find knowledgeable people help steer our development path.

 ### Initial Project Work